danielksan81/go-perun/.gitlab/issue_templates/Suggestion.md

 ---

 *This is a **suggestion** and not final, please discuss it.
-When it is approved, create a **FEATURE** issue, in which the concept specification is worked out and which will be linked to a merge request.*
+When it is approved, create an issue of the corresponding type, in which the task's specification is worked out and which will be linked to a merge request.*

 *To approve the suggestion, give it a :thumbsup:.*